 The new Juno Quiz has been created so that students may put into practice various secondary-level skills and objectives during their visit.
 Focusing on key moments of the Second World War, the quiz enables students to take account of the significance and magnitude of the events.
 It orients them to information in the exhibit that is especially directed to students and themes that are accessible to them.
 The quiz also touches on contemporary Canada to awaken the curiosity of students who are not familiar with the country and to engage Canadian students in reflection on how the Second World War has impacted the Canada they know today.
 The quiz is also available in French, an ideal way to make the visit a French Immersion experience.

-Contact the Program Manager if you would like more information on our educational program and/or a copy of the Juno Quiz – elementary or secondary level answer keys.
+Contact the History Department Manager if you would like more information on our educational program and/or a copy of the Juno Quiz – elementary or secondary level answer keys.

 Since the Juno Beach Centre opened its doors in June 2003, the contribution of Canadians in the Second World War, and particularly of those who landed on Juno beach on June 6, 1944, is being recognized in Normandy.